Zetsuboobies/odin-recipes/README.md

-Test project for Odin Project.
+Made for the Odin Project Recipies Probelem.